polylang/polylang/readme.txt

 = Features =

-Depending on the type of site you have built or are planning to build, a combination of plugins from the list below might be of interest:
+Depending on the type of site you have built or are planning to build, a combination of plugins from the list below might be of interest.
+All plugins include a wizard allowing to install them in just a few clicks.

 ### Polylang

 Polylang and [Polylang Pro](https://polylang.pro) share the same core providing features such as:

 * Translating posts, pages, media, categories, post tags, custom post types and taxonomies, RSS feeds; RTL scripts are supported.
 * The language is either set by the language code in URL, or you can use a different sub-domain or domain per language.
 * Automatic copy of categories, post tags and other metas when creating a new post or page translation.
 * Translating menus and widgets.
 * Customizable language switcher available as a widget or a navigation menu item.
+* Compatibility with Yoast SEO

 ### Polylang Pro

 Helps optimizing the time spent translating your site with some very useful extra features such as:

 * Better integration in the new Block Editor.
 * Language switcher available as a block.
+* Language options available in the widget block editor.
-* Widget block editor and full Site Editing (FSE) compatibility.
+* Template parts translatable in the Full Site Editing (FSE).
 * Duplicate and/or synchronize content across post translations.
 * Improved compatibilities with other plugins such as [ACF Pro](https://polylang.pro/doc/working-with-acf-pro/).
 * Share the same URL slug for posts or terms across languages.
-* [Translate the slugs](https://polylang.pro/doc/translating-urls-slugs/) in the URL for category and author bases, custom post types and more...
+* [Translate URLs slugs](https://polylang.pro/doc/translating-urls-slugs/) for categories, author bases, custom post types and more...
-* **Access to a Premium Support for personalized assistance**
+* **Access to a Premium Support for personalized assistance.**

 ### Polylang for WooCommerce

-[Add-on](https://polylang.pro/downloads/polylang-for-woocommerce/) for the compatibility with WooCommerce will provide features such as:
+[Add-on](https://polylang.pro/downloads/polylang-for-woocommerce/) for the compatibility with WooCommerce which provides features such as:

 * Translating WooCommerce pages (shop, check-out, cart, my account), product categories and global attribute terms directly in the WooCommerce interface.
 * Translating WooCommerce e-mails and sending them to customers in their language.
 * Products metadata synchronization.
 * Compatibility with the native WooCommerce CSV import & export tool.
 * Compatibility with popular plugins such as WooCommerce Subscriptions, Product Bundles, WooCommerce Bookings, Shipment tracking and more.
 * Ability to use the WooCommerce REST API (available with Polylang Pro).
 * **Access to a Premium Support for personalized assistance**

-Neither of them will allow you to do automated translation.
-Nevertheless, you can install, alongside Polylang Pro or Polylang, a third party plugin such as [Lingotek Translation](https://wordpress.org/plugins/lingotek-translation/) which offers a complete translation management system and provides services such as a translation memory or semi-automated translation processes (e.g., machine translation => human translation => legal review).
+Neither of them will allow to do automated translation.
+Nevertheless, can be isntalled alongside Polylang Pro or Polylang, a third party plugin such as [Lingotek Translation](https://wordpress.org/plugins/lingotek-translation/) which offers a complete translation management system and provides services such as a translation memory or semi-automated translation processes (e.g., machine translation => human translation => legal review).

-If you wish to migrate from WPML, you can use the plugin [WPML to Polylang](https://wordpress.org/plugins/wpml-to-polylang/).
+Migrating from WPML is possible using the plugin [WPML to Polylang](https://wordpress.org/plugins/wpml-to-polylang/).

 = Credits =